carterclairee/fao-targets-dashboard/README.md

 1. Create Environment File

-Create a `.env` file in the root directory of the project and fill in the necessary environment variables - ask the development team for the correct values.
+Create a `.env` file in the root directory of the project and fill in the necessary environment variables.
 Use the `.env.example` file as a template:

 ```sh
   cp .env.example .env